dorgonman/HorizonFrameworkDemo/README.md

 </h2>
 ----------------------------------------------

- The goal of this plugin is to provide a general game framework that can manage UMG widget and related game logic with more organized way.
+ The goal of this plugin is to provide a general game framework that can manage WidgetBlueprints and related game logic with more organized way.

 -----------------------
 System Requirements